Grimeton Radio Station: Technical description

 In order to achieve the necessary transmission frequency, the generator of the Alexanderson alternator type must not only rotate quickly, but it also needs a special construction with many magnetic poles.
-For this purpose, the steel, and thus magnetizable rotor disk (A) is provided at the edge with 488 slots (B), which are filled with a non-magnetic material.
+For this purpose, the magnetizable steel rotor disk (A) is provided at the edge with 488 slots (B), which are filled with a non-magnetic material.
 By means of the coils (D), a continuous magnetic field (E) is generated in the stator by means of direct current, in which the coils (C) are also located.
-Due to the rotating rotor disk, this magnetic field between the coils (C) is alternately reinforced by the steel disk and the non-magnetic slots are damped.
+Due to the rotating rotor disk, this magnetic field between the coils (C) is alternately reinforced by the steel disk and damped by the non-magnetic slots.
 This cyclically changing magnetic field induces a sinusoidal voltage in the coils (C).

-The above sketch is not to scale, the air gap between rotor and stator frame is only 1 mm wide.
+The above sketch is not to scale; the air gap between rotor and stator frame is only 1 mm wide.
 The rotor is a steel disc measuring 1.6 m in diameter and approximately 7.5 cm thick at the periphery.

 Antenna system

-To achieve maximum range, like other transoceanic radiotelegraphy stations of this era it transmitted in the VLF band, at a frequency of 17.2 kilohertz and so the wavelength is approximately 17442 meters.
+To achieve maximum range, like other transoceanic radiotelegraphy stations of this era it transmitted in the very low frequency (VLF) band, at a frequency of 17.2 kilohertz and so the wavelength is approximately 17442 meters.
 Even though the antenna is approximately 2 km, it is short compared with the wavelength and so it is not very efficient.

 The antenna system consists of antenna wires supported by masts, such as those used for high-voltage power lines.
 The six antenna masts each have a 46 m cross-arm at the top and are 127 m high.
 Today they carry 8 antenna conductors although originally there were 12.

 The multiple-tuned antenna used at Grimeton is a pre-WW1 invention by E F W Alexanderson, which uses a number of vertical radiator wires interconnected by the flat-top wires, which serve both as top capacitance and as a high-voltage transmission line.

 Each vertical wire is terminated in a ground-mounted tuning inductance (or "coil") which serves to tune out the capacitive reactance of the wire, and to establish the proper phase relationship between the currents in the wires.

 By dividing the total current flowing into the ground or counterpoise system between several connection points, the equivalent ground loss resistance may be substantially reduced compared to the case when all current is fed into a single vertical radiator.
 This increases the antenna efficiency by about an order of magnitude.